 - Observe.
-HR leaders should take note of the prevailing data analysis methods that the company uses, such as data collecting techniques, data categories, and which HR leaders are accountable for the data.
-HR leaders can identify the level of data collection and survey HR professionals to find out which tier they think their company corresponds.
+HR leaders can identify the level of data collection they currently conduct at their organization and take note of the prevailing data analysis methods the company uses, e.g., data collection techniques and categories and which HR leaders are accountable for the data.

-- Introduce all employees with people analytics.
+- Introduce all HR professionals to people analytics.
 Providing people analytics “basic training” for all HR personnel will improve their knowledge of the system.
-Acquainting HR professionals with people analytics empowers them while infusing this statistical method into the employee mindset and company culture.
+Acquainting HR professionals with people analytics empowers them while infusing this method into the company culture and mindset.

 - Train the analytics team.
-Educating people analytics specialists on how to read and scrutinize data, watch out for inaccurate data, and make wise decisions based on the information is critical.
+It’s important to educate people analytics specialists on how to read and scrutinize data, watch out for inaccurate data, and make data-informed decisions.
 These HR professionals determine the effectiveness of the talent analytics system.

 - Be aware of potential pitfalls.
-Companies can use HRIS software to simplify, filter, and present the data in a digestible manner for managers.
-Another challenge to be mindful of is the essential protection of employee privacy through data encryption and adherence to an honest, fair, and transparent policy.
+Companies can use an HRIS platform to simplify, filter, and present the data in a digestible manner to managers.
+Another challenge to be mindful of is the essential protection of people’s privacy through data encryption and adherence to an honest, fair, and transparent policy.

 How can people analytics improve company culture?

 People analytics provides HR leaders, managers, and executives with data to support the alignment of employee performance with company objectives.
-Effectively assessing and implementing this data contributes to effective hiring and training tactics, employee engagement, and in turn, a robust company culture.
+Effectively assessing and acting on this data contributes to effective hiring and training tactics, employee engagement, and in turn, a robust company culture.